devtestlabs-xyz/ansible-containers/README.md

 * Python 3 in installed and configured

 * Only the necessary APK packages and Python libraries are installed

+* All container images can be run as Docker containers, Podman containers, and in K8s

 ## Goals
 * Maintain up-to-date Ansible container images for Windows host management and Linux host management